The Tach’eng Penhsing Hsin Ti Kuan Sutra contains the following verse:

-Many of us are familiar with the "Seven Buddha Verses," the "Four First Verses" and many others from the past.
+Many of us are familiar with the “Seven Ancient Buddha Verses,” the “Four First Verses” and the many others from the past.
 Those are beautiful verses, but since the world has changed so much in recent years, we need to have new verses to express ourselves and to freshen our commitment to the great tradition of Buddhism.
-Verses appropriate to our modern lives can be a great aid in helping us keep our thoughts clear and in helping us overcome the inevitable obstacles we all must face from time to time.
+Verses appropri- ate to our modern lives can be a great aid in keeping our thoughts clear and in helping us overcome the inevitable obstacles we all must face from time to time.
 This is all the more true for BLIA members, whose responsibilities toward the world are greater than those of most people.
-Our BLIA verses must give voice to our commitments, and they must be such that they are appropriate to all the various kinds of situations we find ourselves in.
+Our BLIA verses must give voice to our commitments, and they must be such that they are appropriate to all the various kinds of situations in which we find ourselves.
 Our BLIA verses were composed to fill these needs.
 The four verses of the BLIA are:

 Clear intention (or commitment) is the deepest and most important force in all of Buddhism.

-To be a good Buddhist we must form clear intentions about that, too.
-Buddhists sometimes speak of the "Four Unlimited Intentions."
-They are the intention of unlimited love, the intention of unlimited compassion, the intention of unlimited joy and the intention of unlimited equanimity.
+To be a good Buddhist, we must form clear intentions about that, too.
+Buddhists sometimes speak of the “four immeasurable minds.”
+They are immeasurable Loving-kindness, immeasurable compassion, immeasurable joy, and immeasurable equanimity.

-Unlimited love brings unlimited happiness.
-Unlimited compassion overcomes all suffering.
-Compassion and love are the foundations on which Buddhists should base all their behavior.
+Immeasurable kindness brings immeasurable happiness.
+Immea- surable compassion overcomes all suffering.
+Kindness and compassion are the foundations on which Buddhists should base all their behavior.
 They are the principal virtues Buddhists always should draw on when dealing with others.

-In the past, there were many great Buddhists who exhibited these virtues so well, their deeds still are remembered today.
-Master Chih Yen (600-677) went to many dangerous places to help others.
+In the past, there were many great Buddhists who exhibited these virtues so well, their deeds are still remembered today.
+Master Zhiyan (600-677) went to many dangerous places to help others.
 Kao An cared for the ill.
-Tao An (312-385) risked his life many times to preach the Dharma.
+Dao’an (312-385) risked his life many times to preach the Dharma.
 Throughout history there have been many Buddhist masters who gave of themselves to help others.
-These great masters succeeded in exhibiting love and compassion in even the most trying situations.
+These great masters succeeded in exhibiting kindness and compassion in even the most trying situations.

-There is a Chinese saying which goes like this, "Amitabha in every home.
-Avalokitesvara in every house."
+There is a Chinese saying that goes like this: “Amitabha in every home.
+Avalokitesvara in every house.”

-Amitabha Buddha is the embodiment of great love.
+Amitabha Buddha is the embodiment of great kindness.
 He has vowed to carry every sentient being who calls on him to his Pure Land.
 Avalokitesvara Bodhisattva is the embodiment of compassion.
 She listens to the world and answers every being who calls on her for help.
-The compassion and love of these two beings is the reason why so many Chinese place images of them in their homes.
+The kindness and compassion of these two beings is the reason why so many Chinese place images of them in their homes.
 They offer them incense and revere them as the great protectors they are.

 Joy and equanimity are the next words in the first verse.

-Joy and equanimity, like compassion and love, are fundamental to the practice of Buddhism.
+Joy and equanimity, like kindness and compassion, are funda- mental to the practice of Buddhism.
 In this world, there is nothing more important than joy!
 Sakyamuni Buddha extolled the wonders and the importance of joy in many verses throughout the Buddhist sutras.
-Vimalakirti was so good at preaching the Dharma, Heavenly beings often would come and joyfully listen to him speak.
+Vimalakirti was so good at preaching the Dharma, heavenly beings often would come and joyfully listen to him speak.

 If we carry an egotistic sense of ourselves into our work of helping others, then real compassion will not be born in our hearts.
 If we base our joy on forms and things, then real joy will not be a deep part of our practice.

-Due to karmic forces, each one of us in this world can only receive so much good fortune.
+Due to karmic forces, each one of us in this world can only receive so many blessings.
 If we waste what we receive, then we soon will find ourselves left with nothing.
-Our good fortune is something like money in the bank.
+Our blessings are something like money in the bank.
 If we only spend and never save, then the day will come when we have nothing left in our account.
 If you learn to appreciate the value of money, then you will also learn how to save it, and how to make it grow.

-"It is better to appreciate what good fortune we have than to try only to accumulate more."
+“It is better to appreciate what blessings we have than to try only to accumulate more.”

-This old saying is quite true because the only real way to accumulate good fortune is to fully appreciate whatever it is we have now.
+This old saying is quite true because the only real way to accumu- late blessings is to fully appreciate whatever it is we have now.

 It is very important to appreciate the material bounty of this world, but it is even more important that we appreciate the people in this world.
 All of us are interconnected, and we circulate through life and meet one another due to objective conditions and due to karmic forces.

 When positive energy is applied to friendship, untold good forces are released.
-There is nothing in the world more beautiful than the positive energy which can be generated between people and among friends.
-This kind of energy is like water which can wash away bad karma.
-It is like an oil which smoothes the progress of good karma.
+There is nothing in the world more beautiful than the positive energy that can be generated between people and among friends.
+This kind of energy is like water that can wash away bad karma.
+It is like an oil that smooths the progress of good karma.
 Positive energy among people is the single greatest force for bringing good into this world.

 There are many ways to awaken positive energies as we build friendships with others.
 We can help others materially, or we can use language to praise and encourage them.
 We can use our skills to help them, or we can use our knowledge to help improve a situation they are in.

 There are two main ways people practice Buddhism today.
-One way is the Ch'an way which emphasizes meditation above all else.
-The other way is the Pure Land way which emphasizes contemplation of Amitabha Buddha's name above all else.
+One way is the Chan way, which emphasizes meditative concentration above all else.
+The other way is the Pure Land way, which emphasizes contem- plation of Amitabha Buddha’s name above all else.

 The best way to practice Buddhism is to practice both of these ways at once.

-In his Ch'an, Pure Land Tetralemma, Master Yen Shou (904-975) said, "Practiced together, Ch'an and Pure Land are like a tiger with horns.
-In this world you become a teacher to others, in the next world you will be among the Buddhas."
-If BLIA members conscientiously practice both Ch'an and Pure Land, they will be sure to improve the quality of their lives while increasing the atmosphere of harmony among all whom they come in contact with.
+In his four brief guidelines of practicing Chan and Pure Land, Master Yanshou (904-975) said, “Practiced together, Chan and Pure Land are like a tiger with horns.
+In this world you become a teacher to others, in the next world you will be among the Buddhas.”
+If BLIA members conscientiously practice both Chan and Pure Land, they will be sure to improve the quality of their lives while increasing the atmosphere of harmony among all with whom they come in contact.

-The basic Five Precepts are: no killing, no stealing, no lying, no sexual misconduct and no abuse of drugs or alcohol.
+The basic Five Precepts are: no killing, no stealing, no lying, no sexual misconduct, and no abuse of drugs of alcohol.

-If all of us would follow the basic precepts of Buddhism, this world would become a peaceful and beautiful place to live.
+If all of us would follow the basic precepts of Buddhism, this world would become a peaceful and beautiful place.

 The next word in the verse is equality.